turanszkij/WickedEngine/README.md

 Wicked Engine is provided as a static library.
 This means, that when creating a new project, the developer has to link against the compiled library before using its features.
 For this, you must first compile the engine library project for the desired platform.
 For Windows Desktop, this is the WickedEngine_Windows project.
-Then set the following dependencies to this library in Visual Studio this way in the implementing project:
+Then set the following dependencies to this library in Visual Studio this way in the implementing project (paths are as if your project is inside the engine root folder):

 1. Open Project Properties -> Configuration Properties
 2. C/C++ -> General -> Additional Include Directories: